Dimitriana Bezede

 Dimitriana Bezede (born 12 April 1994), known as Dimitriana Surdu until 2021, is a Moldovan athlete who specialises in the shot put.
 She competed for Moldova at the Summer Olympics in 2016, 2020 and 2024 and at the European Games in 2016 and 2023.

+In March 2026, Bezede was issued with a twelve month ban backdated to July 2025 by the Athletics Integrity Unit for an anti-doping rule violation after testing positive for letrozole which had been medically prescribed, but for which she had no therapeutic use exemption.